 - Works collaboratively with ELLs, their parents/guardians and counseling staff on their class schedule, progress toward graduation and college/career readiness

 - Teaches all three levels of ELD courses offered; beginning, intermediate, and advanced.
 Depending on student numbers, multiple sections of any of the levels may be offered

-- Supports students in their high school classes by working with content area teachers to modify and accommodate with instructional strategies and materials
+- Supports students in their classes by working with content area teachers to modify and accommodate with instructional strategies and materials

-- Provides input on accommodations for standardized testing for graduation purposes (Smarter Balanced and end-of-course tests in ELA, math and science)
+- Provides input on accommodations for standardized testing (Smarter Balanced and end-of-course tests in ELA, math and science)